asamzaman87/Grocery/README.md

 # Grocery
-A python program I made to help make a grocery list for my mother
+A python program I made to help make a grocery list for my mom